amcveymoffatt/DATA550_Final/README.md

 - Output directory: Holds all intermediate data generated during the analysis
 - Makefile: Automates the analysis workflow and output generation
-  - When Make is install, running the command Make in the terminal will generate the final report and running the command Make clean will reset the repository after generating the report
+  - When Make is installed, running the command Make in the terminal will generate the final report and running the command Make clean will reset the repository after generating the report